-TREATMENT ALTERNATIVE COURT (TAC) - The Kane County Treatment Alternative Court began operation in February 2006, accepting the first participant into the program in April 2006.
+Treatment Alternative Court (TAC) - The Kane County Treatment Alternative Court began operation in February 2006, accepting the first participant into the program in April 2006.
 The mission of the Kane County Treatment Alternative Court (TAC) is to guarantee justice for criminal defendants with mental illness, co-occurring disorders, or developmental disabilities, to enhance public safety and promote the continuity of mental health care in the community.
 TAC is intended to be a systematic approach that brings together community based agencies to address defendant's needs and to provide comprehensive case management in an effort to reduce future criminal activity and incarceration in the Kane County Adult Justice Center.
 The defendants work closely with the court personnel and the treatment team to facilitate positive behavioral change and reduce criminal recidivism.
 Additional objectives of the program are to create effective interactions between mental health and criminal justice systems, improve public safety, and reduce the length of confinement of mentally ill defendants.
 To date, the TAC program has had 30 successful graduates.
-In 2020, the treatment team facilitated thirteen (13) residential treatment admissions.
+In 2021, the treatment team facilitated eleven (11) residential treatment admissions.

-VETERAN'S COURT- Veteran's Treatment Court (VTC) began implementation in Kane County in January of 2018 and accepted our first participant in July of 2018.
+Veteran's Treatment Court (VTC) - Veteran's Treatment Court (VTC) began implementation in Kane County in January of 2018 and accepted our first participant in July of 2018.
 It is the intent of the General Assembly and the Kane County Veterans Treatment Court to provide a specialized veteran and service members program with the necessary flexibility to meet the specialized problems faced by veteran and service member defendants.
 It is the mission of the Kane County Veteran Treatment Court, established here under the provisions of 730 ILCS 167/1 et. seq. to accomplish these goals through an immediate and highly structured judicial intervention process for treatment of eligible defendants that brings together substance abuse professionals, mental health professionals, VA professionals, local social programs and intensive judicial monitoring in accordance with the Illinois Supreme Court Problem-Solving Courts Standards.
-Three participants graduated from Veteran's Treatment Court in 2020; the first ones to successfully complete the program since its inception.
+Three participants graduated from Veteran's Treatment Court in 2021.